fredgrnd/terraform-azurerm-webapp-psql/README.md

 # How to Use

-Create a 'application.tf' file like this:
+Create 'application.tf' file like this:

 ```hcl
 module "testwebapp" {